sayas01/atlas-checks/docs/checks/conflictingCarAccessibilityCheck.md

                 && !this.isFlagged(object.getOsmIdentifier());
     }
 ```
-The valid objects are then checked for car accessibility and designed vehicle use only tags.
+The valid objects are then checked for car accessibility and designated vehicle use only tags.
 If the object meets any of the two conditions mentioned above for a conflict to  occur and does not have a designed use tag, it will be flagged.
 This
 method also flags objects with specific vehicle use only tag (such tags can be given in the config file; if not specified, default set of tags in the source code would be considered) but have car navigable highway tag.
 ```java
     @Override